Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./7-everybody: This script file add execution permission to the owner, the gorup onwer and other users to the file.

 * ./8-James_Bond: This script sets the permission to the file ad no permision but only other as all permision.

+* ./9-John_Doe: This script ses the mode ofthe hello file to -rwxr-x-wx